andrewzm/FRK/README.md

 Installation
 ------------

-This package is operational but still in its early stages of development.
+`FRK` is still in its early stages of development.
 It is based on the work by Cressie and Johannesson (2008) and carries out using Fixed Rank Kriging (FRK) using large datasets.
-To install, please isntall `devtools` and type
+To install, please load `devtools` and type

-    install_github("andrewzm/FRK",dependencies=TRUE,build_vignettes=FALSE)
+    install_github("andrewzm/FRK",dependencies=TRUE)

+Installation will take a few minutes since the vignettes are built from scratch.
+After installation see the  several examples provided in the vignette by typing

+    vignette("FRK_intro")